christophhart/hise_documentation/introduction/Readme.md

 ### Community
 - If you have any questions, want to learn something new or help in the development of HISE, please join our community at the [HISE Forum](https://forum.hise.audio/).
 You'll meet a bunch of motivated developers there who can surely help you out.
 See you!

 ### Getting Started

-So...

-Ready for more?
-Let's take the tour!